 Pilliga Nature Reserve

 Activities: Follow the bird route through the Pilliga Forest to observe some of the 240 bird species recorded, including barking owls, turquoise parrots and other threatened species.
 Enjoy the many forest drives.
-Picnic facilities are available at the Salt Caves.
-The Sandstone Caves are a special place for the Gamilaraay people and a good place to experience Aboriginal culture.
-Directions to access the Sandstone Caves are required as the area is not sign posted (at the request of Aboriginal Elders).
-The best way to experience the Sandstone Caves is on an Aboriginal Discovery guided tour.
+Picnic facilities, barbeques and toilets are available at Salt Caves picnic area in nearby Timmallallie National Park.

-For the latest updates on fires, closures and other alerts in this area, see http://www.nationalparks.nsw.gov.au/visit-a-park/parks/pilliga-nature-reserve/local-alerts
+For the latest updates on fires, closures and other alerts in this area, see https://www.nationalparks.nsw.gov.au/visit-a-park/parks/pilliga-nature-reserve/local-alerts